squinkylabs/SquinkyVCV/docs/sfz-player-obtain-instruments.md

 ## Curated lists of good SFZ

 This list of good SFZ instruments has been around for a while.
-We haven't tried all of them, but the ones we have tried worked will and were good: https://www.laptopmusician.net/2019/06/the-ultimate-free-sfz-instruments-list.html
+We haven't tried all of them, but the ones we have tried worked well and sounded good: https://www.laptopmusician.net/2019/06/the-ultimate-free-sfz-instruments-list.html

 The Sfz format site has a list of free SFZ.
 We haven't tried them, but it seems like a good list: https://sfzinstruments.github.io